 The Australian Government has advised that Australians should not travel overseas at this time, and those who are overseas should return home as soon as possible.
 You can read more about overseas travel advice on Smartraveller.

-We understand everyone wants to go on their holiday, see their family and friends, and attend planned events.
+We understand that lots of people want to go on holidays, see their family and friend, or attend planned events in other states or overseas.
 At this time, doing so could put your life and the lives of others at risk.
-We are relying on everyone to do their bit and follow this advice to help slow the spread of novel coronavirus (COVID-19).
+We are relying on everyone to do their bit and follow this advice to help slow the spread of COVID-19.